Research and Quality Improvement

 Guide for Stroke Recovery (GSR)

 GSR (formerly known as My Guide for Stroke Recovery) was created to empower people who have had a stroke to take an active role in their own health and recovery.
 GSR provides information on key topic areas related to stroke, addresses common concerns, and helps to guide discussions with the person’s health care team and family.
 To access a printable version of GSR and the worksheets within it, please click here.
 To access resources that can help with the implementation and use of GSR, please click here.

 An electronic, mobile friendly version has also been created and includes links to community resources, practical tips and videos to support ongoing recovery.
 To access this resource, please visit www.strokerecovery.guide.

 Peers Fostering Hope (PFH) Program

 In partnership with March of Dimes Canada, and other health service providers in the Toronto Stroke Networks, the PFH program is intended to connect persons living with stroke and/or their caregiver with a peer volunteer who has also had a stroke.
 The PFH program begins in acute care and can continue through rehabilitation and back to home.
 Through their lived experience of what the recovery journey can be like, peers understand the impact of a stroke and offer hope, reassurance, and emotional support during the recovery process.
 If you want more information about this program or know of a person with stroke or caregiver who might be interested in volunteering for this program, please email Laura Tomkins at ac.semidfohcramnull@snikmotl

 Knowing Each Other’s Work (KEOW)

 KEOW includes 2 core initiatives that support healthcare providers to foster learning and meaningful collaboration across the system to know each other’s work in ways that enable delivery of the best seamless, optimistic care possible for persons with stroke.
-These 2 core initiatives include Essential Professional Conversations for Seamless Care and Stroke Care Observerships.
+These 2 core initiatives include Essential Professional Conversations and Stroke Care Observerships.
 For more information on these initiatives, please see below.

 Essential Professional Conversations (EPCs)